 So what was the church’s original purpose?
-The study below entitled Fellowship 101 will give you a close look as to the Biblical purpose and function of what Jesus intended the church to be.
+The study entitled Fellowship 101 Notebook will give you a closer look as to the Biblical purpose and function of what Jesus intended the church to be.